DevCycleHQ/ruby-server-sdk/examples/local/README.md

 ## Running the app

-In the root dirctory run `bundle install` to install required dependencies.
+In the root directory run `bundle install` to install required dependencies.

 Run `DEVCYCLE_SERVER_SDK_KEY={sdk_key} bundle exec rails server` to start the rails server.
 The server should be running on `localhost:3000`